purs-nix/purs-nix/README.md

 - **More commands:** In the short term I would like to add a watching mechanism and a wrapper around `purs docs`.
 In the long term I would like to have a nice API for everything that can currently be done with other tools.
 (Note: You can already generate documentation pretty easily: `purs-nix srcs docs`)
 - **Package replacing:** I'd like to have an easy API for replacing one package with another, so instead of having to use a forked version of the package set, you can add your version of a package in your namespace, and then just replace the official version with yours inside your project.
 Something like: `replace-package tuple ursi.tuple dependencies`.
 - **Module renaming:** Since there is no more global module namespace, you may find that two packages have the same module name and cannot compile together.
 I think arbitrary module renaming should be possible, so I plan to explore this as a solution.
 Something like: `html-module.rename-module "Html" "HtmlModule.Html"`.
 I'd also like to add opt-in module name prefixing for indirect dependencies, to guarantee they never collide.
-- **Support Nix stable:** Currently this is designed for flakes users.
-I would like to be able to have a nice API for people that use Nix stable as well.
-In the mean time you may have some luck using [flake-compat](https://github.com/edolstra/flake-compat).